Tatiana Godovalnikova: Portrait

-Primarily working in still life and landscape, Godovalnikova enjoys doing portraiture and particularly painting children and women.
-And especially her love for the great painting of Camille Corot and other French Impressionists helped her to develop own style with a sensitive portrayal of the subject matter and depth of colors.
+Primarily working in still life and landscape, Godovalnikova works primarely in portraiture and particularly depicting children and women.
+She is influenced by Camille Corot and other French Impressionists which helped her to develop own style with a sensitive portrayal of the subject matter and depth of colors.

 Icon painting

-At the beginning of the 1990s, Godovalnikova was blessed by the Russian Orthodox Church as Icon painter.
+At the beginning of the 1990s, Godovalnikova was hired by the Russian Orthodox Church as Icon painter.
 She is the most recognized icon painter in Sevastopol.
-Her best works adorn the iconostases of many churches of the hero city...
+Some of her works adorn the iconostases of many churches of sevastoplol...
 They are worshipped in the Cathedral of the Holy Equal-to-the-Apostles kn.
 St. Vladimir — the tomb of the outstanding admirals of the Russian Navy, in the St. George Monastery, in the village of Orlin – in the Church of Seraphim of Radonezh, in Balaklava.
-And a good two dozen of icons – in the Pochayiv Lavra in the Ternopil region, in the cathedrals of Chernivtsi, in private collections in Sevastopol, Moscow, St. Petersburg, in the Netherlands.
+And two dozen icons – in the Pochayiv Lavra in the Ternopil region, in the cathedrals of Chernivtsi, in private collections in Sevastopol, Moscow, St. Petersburg, in the Netherlands.